 Response

-No pilot or pretest was given.
+No pilot or pretest was conducted.
 We relied on prior research to validate the questions and the tools (Gideon & Sherman, 2014; Roberts & Stalans, 1998; Zalency & Kirsch, 1989).
-These references appear on the first and second sections that describe the tool used along with Cronbach Alpha values for the items in our study and in previous study/ies (see pages 11-12).
+These references appear in the first and second sections that describe the tool used along with Cronbach Alpha values for the items in our study and in previous studies (pp. 11–12).

 g.
 In terms of the Israeli students, was the questionnaire translated into Jewish language or it was still in English?